-FIRST-YEAR FOREIGN LANGUAGE - ELEMENTS
+FIRST-YEAR FOREIGN LANGUAGE - ELEMENTS / FIRST SEMESTER

-Students taking elements of a first-year foreign language course can be counted for a humanities/social science course requirement even though it is not granted an H area designator only if the second semester course of the same first-year foreign language is successfully completed.
+Previous policy: Students taking elements of a first-year foreign language course can be counted for a humanities/social science course requirement even though it is not granted an H area designator only if the second semester course of the same first-year foreign language is successfully completed.
 Both courses would count toward the humanities/social science requirement.

-New in Fall 2022: Students in the Whiting School of Engineering can substitute language elements (or "beginning/first year") courses for humanities/social science courses.
+New in Fall 2022: Students with majors in the Whiting School of Engineering can substitute language elements (or "beginning/first year") courses for humanities/social science courses.

-Students taking elements of a first-year foreign language course can be counted for a humanities/social science course requirement even though it is not granted an H area designator.
+Students taking elements of a first-year foreign language course can be counted for a humanities/social science course requirement even though it is not designated as an H or S course area.

-FIRST-YEAR FOREIGN LANGUAGE - SECOND SEMESTER The second semester course of first-year foreign language taken by itself is always granted an H area designator.
+FIRST-YEAR FOREIGN LANGUAGE - SECOND SEMESTER

+The second semester course of first-year foreign language taken by itself is always accepted toward the humanities/social science degree requirements.
 It can count toward a humanities/social science course requirement even when the first semester "elements" course is not taken.